 Sol LeWitt’s Patchwork Primer

-This smaller quilt allows for fun piecing, as well as space to try out some free-motion or straight quilting on your domestic machine.
+Two for One Class: Several of my modern quilts can be made as smaller quilts, that allow for fun piecing, as well as space to try out some free-motion or straight quilting on your domestic machine.
 We’ll make the top in the morning, then try out some quilting in the afternoon.
 A complete supply list is available.

-Alternatively, we can just make Crossroads in a larger size, with no free-motion quilting included.
+Alternatively, we can just make these quilts (Ladybird is shown, above) in a larger size, with no free-motion quilting included.
+Other possibilities are Rainbow Gardens, City Streets, and Crossroads.
+(See Quilt Index Tab, above)

 We discuss the impact of color and value in this quilt, and I will have several illustrations to show how changing the relative lightness/darkness can change the entire quilt’s look.
 This has great impact made in solids, but can be done in prints that read-as-solids as well.